pa11y/pa11y.github.io/contributing/communications.md

   - Use the active voice instead of the passive voice (e.g. "NPM will install the dependencies" instead of "the dependencies will be installed").
   - Address the user as "you" where possible.
   - Avoid referring to "things" or "stuff".
+  - Be direct.
+Avoid metaphor, simile, and slang.
 - Be informative
   - Consider your audience.
 General information may not look the same as information aimed at a technical audience.
   - Be as precise as you can usefully be - consider linking to high quality external resources where relevant.